 Home to the southernmost point of Africa, Cape Agulhas, where the warm Indian Ocean meets the cool Atlantic Ocean, South Africa is a country of extraordinary natural beauty.
 Being in such a unique position, the country offers a diversity unrivalled to anywhere else on earth including topography, climate, wildlife, culture and its people.

 Flying into one of the country's international airports (Cape Town, Johannesburg or Durban) will set you up in the perfect position to explore the country's many highlights.
 With so much on offer all year-round, why would you ever want to leave?
-And with one of our Travel Experts guiding you towards your ultimate adventure, you'll be asking yourself that same question as soon as you step off the plane.
+And with one of our Travel Experts guiding you towards your ultimate safari in South Africa, you'll be asking yourself that same question as soon as you step off the plane.

 The options are endless: combine an indulgent foodie getaway in the Cape Winelands with a Big 5 safari experience in the Kruger National Park.
 Experience the fast-paced energy of Johannesburg's urban jungle and then move on to the beaches, bushveld, and historic battlefields of KwaZulu-Natal.
 Or simply top off a relaxing seaside holiday on the gorgeous Garden Route with a malaria-free safari in the Eastern Cape.
 Whether you like it mellow or wild, a South African holiday guarantees you the all-rounded African experience you’ve always dreamed of.